vignesh8ireddy/JavaScript/21 Promises.md

  */
 ```

-💡Promise Object are immutable.
+> *Promise Object are immutable.* <br/>
--> Once promise is fulfilled and we have data we can pass here and there and we don't have to worry that someone can mutate that data.
+Once promise is fulfilled and we have data we can pass here and there and we don't have to worry that someone can mutate that data.
 So over above we can't directly mutate `user` promise object, we will have to use `.then`

 ### Interview Guide

-💡What is Promise?
+>What is Promise?
--> Promise object is a placeholder for certain period of time until we receive value from asynchronous operation.
+<br/>Promise object is a placeholder for certain period of time until we receive value from asynchronous operation.

--> A container for a future value.
+<br/>A container for a future value.

--> **A Promise is an object representing the eventual completion or failure of an asynchronous operation.**
+<br/> **A Promise is an object representing the eventual completion or failure of an asynchronous operation.**

 We are now done solving one issue of callback i.e. Inversion of Control